akouz/HBus/README.md

   * TopicId = (NodeId << 5) | TopicIndex

-Thus, every node can assign up to 32 TopicId.
+Thus, every node can assign up to 32 unique TopicId.

 TopicId in the range [0x0000...0x001F] cannot be assigned by nodes because NodeId=0 is illegal.
 In that range TopicName and TopicId are pre-defined.
 Only few pairs defined so far, other values reserved for future use:
   * TopicName="time", TopicId = 0x0001, UTC date and time, timezone, time of the day